April 18, 2019

 On the other hand, if you choose to not see each other before your ceremony, be sure to work with your photographer to know how much time you’ll need to take the majority of your photos post-ceremony.

-Similarly to deciding whether or not to have a first look, deciding when you’d like to take your formal family portraits can effect your pre-ceremony timeline.
+Deciding when you’d like to take your formal family portraits can effect your pre-ceremony timeline.

 Congratulations!
 You’ve developed an awesome wedding photography timeline that’s going to make your day run smoothly!
 Now what?